gawel/panoramisk/README.rst

 It use the tcp manager server to listen to events and send actions.

-See the api for more informations: https://panoramisk.readthedocs.org/
+See the api for more information: https://panoramisk.readthedocs.org/

 Source: https://github.com/gawel/panoramisk/